minprog/programming-2/30 Problem Sets/50 Python/60 Scraping.md

 6. It could be that there are missing data (for instance the runtime), insert an appropriate value when something is missing.

-[output.csv]: output.csv
+[output.csv]: /distro/scraper/output.csv
-[test-tvscraper.py]: test-tvscraper.py
+[test-tvscraper.py]: /distro/scraper/test-tvscraper.py
 [preparations]: http://data.mprog.nl/homework/preparations

 ### Building `scraper.py`

 This is the introductory exercise to Pattern.
 We will try to guide you along as much as possible, but you should read up on documentation and get used to doing that.
 It's a really useful skill and a big part of programming is self-­learning!

 This is also just a skeleton so you actually don't have to use this at all.
 As